 On May 19, 2021, Taiwan raised the national COVID alert to Level 3.
-In response, localities across the country tightened and expanded epidemic prevention restrictions, which has impacted many domestic demand-oriented industries.
-A second round of amendments to the Special Act for Prevention, Relief and Revitalization Measures for Severe Pneumonia with Novel Pathogens were subsequently promulgated on May 31, which boosted the special budget cap for the COVID-19 response to NT$840 billion (US$30 billion).
-Taiwan's COVID-19 relief special budget was increased a third time in June by NT$259.5 billion (US$9.3 billion) to fund a "relief package 4.0" aimed at minimizing the impact on people and businesses.
+Tightened epidemic prevention restrictions hit many domestic demand-oriented industries.
+A second round of amendments to the Special Act for Prevention, Relief and Revitalization Measures for Severe Pneumonia with Novel Pathogens were subsequently promulgated on May 31, which boosted the special budget cap for the COVID-19 response to NT$840 billion (US$30.3 billion).
+Taiwan's COVID-19 relief special budget was increased a third time in June by NT$259.5 billion (US$9.4 billion) to fund a "relief package 4.0" aimed at minimizing the impact on people and businesses.
 Now that the domestic transmission of the disease has been brought under stable control, the government has initiated a fourth increase to the special budget, adding NT$160 billion (US$5.8 billion) to fund "quintuple stimulus vouchers," which will help encourage spending and boost domestic demand.

 ■ Accelerating relief for individuals: In addition to administering aid in accordance with last year's standards, a subsidy is available for families with students enrolled in elementary school and below, as well as disabled students in junior and senior high school and the first three years of five-year junior colleges.
 Living allowances are also going out to children, young people, the elderly and the disabled in low to middle-low income households.
 Excluding those above a certain income, agricultural and fisheries workers, the self-employed, and workers without fixed employers also receive living allowances.